 Safety must be paramount when installing large wall mirrors.
 Learn from the cautionary tale below that all large mirror must be installed with mechanical fasteners as well as mastic – otherwise serious injury or even death could result.

-Step 1: Measure your walls and order mirrors
+1) Measure the walls and order mirrors

 Careful measurement is important for planning your wall mirrors.
 Follow these tips:

 Size and weight of mirrors – avoid very large mirrors

 1/4″ thick mirror (recommended for walls) is a heavy material: a 72″ tall by 40″ wide panel weighs 68 lbs.
 In view of this weight, we recommend that the homeowner avoid extremely large (greater than 48″ wide) mirrors because they are difficult to handle.
 The other disadvantage with very large mirrors is that, if the wall is not perfectly flat, the mirror may bend slightly creating a distorted, fairground mirror effect.

 Position of wall mirrors – raise up above outlets